Devharirolls/Tesla-App/README.md

 # Tesla-App
-This is Tesla App with React Native
+This is Tesla App with React Native with JavaScript